1,000+ Opportunities

 Food First Capacity Grant Accepting applications from Nov 3 2025 09:00 AM (EST) to Feb 27 2026 05:00 PM (EST) Food First Capacity Building grants support the programmatic capacity and capabilities for eligible MFB partners.
 Please read through the program overview for some information on changes to our Capacity Grant program.

-Based on current listing details, eligibility includes: Registered partner agencies of the Maryland Food Bank (typically 501(c)(3) pantries and shelters).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Registered partner agencies of the Maryland Food Bank (typically 501(c)(3) pantries and shelters).
+Confirm the full requirements in the official notice before applying.